j796160836/cannybots-beta/README.md

 ##1.
 Versions

-*Arduino IDE:  Arduino 1.5.7
+* Arduino IDE:  Arduino 1.5.7
-*RFduino Lib:  v2.1
+* RFduino Lib:  v2.1

 ##2.
 Arduino Library Dependancies

-copy the folders under: cannybots-beta/avr/libraries
+If any exist copy the folders under:
+	* cannybots-beta/avr/libraries
+to:
-to: Documents/Arduino/libraries
+	* Documents/Arduino/libraries

 You may need to create the folder, if so you might want to consider just copying the whole libraries folder from the git repo to the Arduiono sketchbook folder.